ykamran/golang/README.md

             1. then use the “=” operator to ASSIGN that value to “y”
             2. print out the value stored in “y”
             3. print out the type of “y”

+## HandsOn Ninja Exercise 02 - 01
+    Using the following operators, write expressions and assign their values to variables:
+        g. ==
+        h. <=
+        i. >=
+        j. !=
+        k. <
+        l. >
+    Now print each of the variables.